Last Updated: March 26, 2026

 Tank Mates to Avoid

-• Very small fish – anything small enough to fit in their mouths may become a snack
+- Very small fish – anything small enough to fit in their mouths becomes a snack

 The single most effective way to reduce nipping is to keep a large school.
-In groups of 8 or more, blue tetras tend to focus their energy on each other rather than bothering tank mates.
+In groups of 8 or more, blue tetras will focus their energy on each other rather than bothering tank mates.
 Smaller groups (under 6) almost always lead to problems.

 Food & Diet